Future Nillumbik Committee FAQs

 Under the previous Committee structure, any person could register to speak to the Committee on any item on the agenda.

-Under the Future Nillumbik Committee, this entitlement will be limited to those people who have already made a formal, written submission to Council in relation to a matter which has been the subject of public consultation.
+Under the Future Nillumbik Committee, this entitlement is limited to those people who have already made a formal, written submission to Council in relation to a matter which has been the subject of public consultation.

 What about planning applications?
 Can I still come along to oppose or support a planning application?